liangzhaolz/presentations-publications/index.md

 ### Peer-reviewed publications
 **Zhao, L.**, Sloggett, S. & Chodroff, E. (2023).
 Conditions on Adaptation to an Unfamiliar Lexical Tone System: The Role of Quantity and Quality of Exposure.
 To appear in the Proceedings of the 20th International Congress of Phonetic Science (ICPhS 2023).
-[PDF]()
+[PDF](https://guarant.cz/icphs2023/601.pdf)

 Hou, X.Z., **Zhao, L.** & Chodroff, E. (2023).
 Intermingling Tone Systems: The Relationship of Nanning Mandarin to Nanning Cantonese and Standard Mandarin.
-To appear in the Proceedings of the 20th International Congress of Phonetic Science (ICPhS 2023).[PDF]()
+To appear in the Proceedings of the 20th International Congress of Phonetic Science (ICPhS 2023).[PDF](https://guarant.cz/icphs2023/516.pdf)

 **Zhao, L.** and Chodroff, E. (2022).
 The ManDi Corpus: A Spoken Corpus of Mandarin Regional Dialects. *Proceedings of the 13th Conference on Language Resources and Evaluation (LREC 2022)*, 1985–1990. [[PDF](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.213.pdf)]

 **Zhao, L.**, Sloggett, S., Chodroff, E. (2022).
 Top-Down and Bottom-up Processing of Familiar and Unfamiliar Mandarin Dialect Tone Systems. *Proceedings of Speech Prosody 2022*, 842-846, doi: 10.21437/SpeechProsody.
 2022-171. [[PDF](https://www.isca-speech.org/archive/pdfs/speechprosody_2022/zhao22_speechprosody.pdf)]

+#### Publications from undergraduate research projects
 **Zhao, L.** (2015).
 The Structure of Space in *Amsterdam* by Ian McEwan, *Overseas English*, 2015 (20).
 ISSN1009-5039.

 Zhu, L.D., Zhong, W.X, **Zhao, L.**, Li, H. & He, Y.N.
 (2015).
 The Problems and Solutions of Talent Cultivation in Undergraduate Education - The Case Study of Jiangnan University. *Northern Literature*, 000(004), 196-200.